 Whatever the reason, it’s important to know how much it will cost to sedate your cat before taking them in for a grooming appointment.
 The cost of sedating a cat for grooming will vary depending on the veterinarian and the method used.
 Generally, injectable sedatives are more expensive than oral ones.

 The type of sedative used will also affect the price – some drugs are more expensive than others.
 In general, you can expect to pay between $50 and $100 to have your cat sedated for grooming.
+Of course, the cost of sedating your cat is just one part of the equation – you’ll also need to factor in the cost of the actual grooming service itself.

 Be sure to ask about pricing when making your appointment so there are no surprises later on!